Office of the Director

 - Office of the Director staff and contact information

-The Office of the Director also manages the following research support programs.
+The Office of the Director also manages the following research support staff and programs.

 Office of Clinical Research Support

 The NIDDK Office of Clinical Research Support is responsible for overseeing and coordinating the development of policies and procedures to guide extramural NIDDK-funded clinical studies and clinical trials, to ensure that such research is compliant with all NIH and HHS human subjects research policies, and that planning for and management of clinical research is consistent, effective and efficient across all divisions.
 The Office includes specialists in Biostatistics, Regulatory Affairs, Clinical Trial support, Data and Biospecimen Repositories, and Technology Transfer.

 The Biostatistics Program provides advice to extramural and intramural NIDDK staff on the design and feasibility of proposed research studies and the conduct of ongoing studies.
 Staff in the program:

 - conduct educational seminars,

 - attend Data and Safety Monitoring Board meetings for extramural project, and